Climate Clubs

 Monthly Themes

-We have developed educational resources that each group discusses when they meet with their neighbors.
+We have developed educational resources that each group may use when meeting with their neighbors.
 Here’s a sample of the topics:

 Ready to take the next step?